BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^41]: **Cloud Words.** The Passport Backup Words are probably the scariest Single Point of Failure in this whole scenario.
 As noted in Appendix I, there are situations where a dual-loss can result in the loss of your assets if you don't have a cloud backup of your words, but you can save them if you do.
 If you have any large amount of funds you should _ensure_ that your Passport Backup Words and preferably your PIN as well are doubled-up in some secure storage, such as the encrypted cloud.

 [^42]: **Why No Password?** Every time you add a password to your system, you add a new SPOF (Single Point of Failure).
 In this case, all you'd be protecting is a watch-only wallet, which could compromise your privacy, but not your digital assets, so it's not worth it unless you have strong reasons for privacy protection.

+[^43]: **Sending Funds.** This procedure can be used whenever you want to send funds from your wallet.

+[^44]: **Review the Transaction.** _Never_ treat this as a rubber stamp.
+Always look carefully at all data shown by your signing device, including how much is being sent and where.
+This is your main defense against a man-in-the-middle attack or corruption of Sparrow.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.